-Preregistered courses become registered courses on registration day.
-Registration day is the first day of a semester, and all students are required to have completed their initial schedule and be registered by that date.
 No student may register later than the last day for course addition designated in the academic calendar.
-Students who do not complete registration (including payment of fees) by the end of the last day for course addition will be removed from the college roster, will not be permitted to attend classes, and will not be allowed to register retroactively.
+Students who do not complete registration (including payment of fees) by the end of the last day for course addition will be removed from the university roster, will not be permitted to attend classes, and will not be allowed to register retroactively.